 Bariloche is a great spot to visit for a wide range of travelers because there many different activities to do in and around the town, from experiencing the city scene and trying local cuisine to hiking and watersports.
 Furthermore, this region of Patagonia is absolutely stunning and we wish we had much more time to experience it.
 It’s a place we hope to return to one day.
 But from the time we were lucky enough to spend there, we recommend checking out these nine great things to do in Bariloche!

 1. Visit Cerro Campanario

 Cerro Campanario is a peak that sits just outside Bariloche along Circuito Chico.
-Visitors can take the chair lift up the hill for 1200 ARS or hike the short trail to the top.
+Visitors can take the chair lift up the hill for 2500 ARS (around $11 USD as of early 2023) or hike the short trail to the top.
 At the top, there is a little café and a viewing platform offering amazing views over the surrounding lakes and mountains.